darius1702/color_noise/Readme.md

 // the generator was constructed with double n = ng.noise(1.0, 1.2, 5.2);

-// Load a map of 256 colors from a file
+// Load a list of colors from a file
-Colormap cl("colormap.txt");
+Colormap cl("resources/colormap.txt");

 // Load RGB Color for noise value n from above
 // Keep in mind that we have to map the value from [0, 1]